 This gives them the opportunity to put forward some ideas and you the opportunity to get a sense of who they are before the upcoming election.

-Today’s guest poster is Ben Clark, the Labour candidate for North Shore.
+Today’s guest poster is Julian Blanchard, the Labour party candidate for Rangitata in 2011.